pipaos/pi-top-gpio-display/README.md

 your hardware if you make a mistake. **Do not hook up any pin to 5V**.

-Please help to improve this program by opening an issue on this repository if you have any problem or suggestion.
+Please help to improve this program by tweeting to **http://twitter.com/r_richarz** or opening an issue on this repository if you have any problem or suggestion.